On the stability and spectral properties of the two-dimensional Brown-Ravenhall operator with a short-range potential: Introduction

-where $K_{\frac{d-s}{2}}$ is the modified Bessel function of the second kind also called Bessel-MacDonald function and $\Gamma$ denotes the Gamma function (see more details in Appendix).
+Regarding the present article and the physics of new ``Dirac materials''\cite{Wehling}, in particular due to the importance of the Dirac's equation in the description of graphene, together with the fact that there are QED$_3$ models in which, fermion-fermion, fermion-antifermion or antifermion-antifermion scattering potentials -- mediated by massive scalars or vector mesons -- can be attractive\footnote{While the obtained scattering potentials for $p$-wave states showed up repulsives, the $s$-wave states (angular momentum state $\ell=0$) show attractive.} and of $K_0$-type (a Bessel-Macdonald function)~\cite{CWFH,MWH,graphene2,WeWaEm,Wado1,Emer,Well,Laz,WODC}, here we propose to discuss quantum relativistic effects by a short-range potential to treat the interaction between fermion-fermion, fermion-antifermion or antifermion-antifermion in $d=2$, without magnetic field.
+We deal with the potential theory in spaces of Bessel potentials.
 More specifically, in this article we study the two-dimensional Brown-Ravenhall operator, {\em i.e.}, the projection of the Dirac operator perturbed by a $K_0$-potential (the two-dimensional Brown-Ravenhall operator in $d=2$ perturbed by a Coulomb potential has been analyzed by Bouzouina~\cite{Bouzo} and Walter~\cite{Wal}).
-We prove that the Brown-Ravenhall operator with $K_0$-potential in $d=2$ is bounded from below when the coupling constant is below a specified critical value (a property also referred to as stability).
-As a consequence, the operator is then self-adjoint.
-Furthermore, we show that the operator is in fact positive.
-We conclude with an analysis of the essential spectrum.
-A similar analysis in the non-relativistic case, more specifically considering the Schr\"odinger operator in two-dimensions with an attractive potential given by a Bessel-Macdonald function, has been performed in Ref.~\cite{WODC}.
-Due to the purpose of this paper, for the convenience of the reader, in Appendix A we gather a few facts about Bessel's potential class, of which the potential $K_0$ is part.
+Our main results are as follows: in Section \ref{Sec3}, we prove that the Brown-Ravenhall operator with $K_0$-potential in $d=2$ is bounded from below when the coupling constant is below a specified critical value (a property also referred to as stability).
+We do this following two paths: through relativistic Sobolev inequality and relativistic Hardy inequality (also referred to as Kato inequality).
+We provide at the end of the article an Appendix A, where we address the existence of an inequalitiy involving the Hardy and Sobolev relativistic inequalities that we will call Hardy-Sobolev-Maz'ya type inequality (or HSM-type inequality for brevity).
+We also show that the stability of the Brown-Ravenhall operator with $K_0$-potential in $d=2$ implies his self-adjointness.
+Closing this part of the article, we show that the two-dimensional Brown-Ravenhall operator with $K_0$-potential does not cease to be bounded below even if the coupling constant is above the specified critical value, showing that a complete implosion will never occur for two relativistic fermions interacting via an attractive potential of the Bessel-Macdonald type, unlike to usual Brown-Ravenhall operator with coulombian potential.
+The nature of the spectrum of this operator in turn is addressed in Section \ref{Sec4}, in particular the location of the essential spectrum, and the existence of eigenvalues, which are either isolated from the essential spectrum or embedded in it.
+The analysis of embedded eigenvalues is based on a simple abstract virial theorem.
+Due to the purpose of this paper, for the convenience of the reader, in Appendix B we gather a few facts about Bessel's potential class, of which the potential $K_0$ is part.

 \begin{remark} The following notations will be used consistently throughout the article: $\boldsymbol{x},\boldsymbol{y},\boldsymbol{z},\ldots$ will denote points of the $d$-dimensional euclidean space $\oR^d$, $|\boldsymbol{x}-\boldsymbol{y}|$ the euclidean distance of the points $\boldsymbol{x},\boldsymbol{y}$, $|\boldsymbol{x}|=|\boldsymbol{x}-\boldsymbol{0}|$, $\boldsymbol{p},\boldsymbol{q},\ldots$ points of the dual space, $\boldsymbol{p} \cdot \boldsymbol{x}$ the inner product of the vectors $\boldsymbol{p}$ and $\boldsymbol{x}$.
 The gradient $\boldsymbol{\nabla} \Psi$ of a differentiable function $\Psi$ is $\boldsymbol{\nabla} \Psi=(\partial \Psi/\partial x_1,\ldots,\partial \Psi/\partial x_d)$.
 If $\Psi,\Phi \in L_2(\oR^d)$, then we set $\langle \Psi,\Phi \rangle=\int_{\oR^d} \overline{\Psi}(x) \Phi(x)\,dx$. $\Psi * \Phi$ will denote the convolution of $\Psi$ and $\Phi$, $\widehat{\Psi}$ the Fourier transform of $\Psi$.
 We are adopting the following convention for the Fourier transform on $\oR^d$: